 I'm glad you stopped by.

 I'm the creator of Talk-Early-Talk-Often.com.
 I intend this to be a growing, information and educational network for people with aging parents.
-This site is not About Dale; it's about all of us, and our challenges to prepare with our aging parents for the future.
+This site is not About Dale Susan; it's about all of us, and our challenges to prepare with our aging parents for the future.

-After 30 years as an ordained minister in the Church, including 4 years of Hospice Chaplaincy, I have witnessed many families in crisis because they didn't have conversations with aging parents to guide and direct some of the most important decisions of life.
+After 34 years as an ordained minister in the church, including 4 years as a Hospice Chaplain, I have witnessed many families in crisis because they didn't have conversations with aging parents to guide and direct some of the most important decisions of life.

 leader.
-I've been interviewed for radio and the PBS Documentary,
+I've been interviewed for radio, NBC Nightly News, and the PBS Documentary,

 Consider the Conversation.

-I'm, also, certified as an Advance Care Planning Facilitator and Instructor, which means I've had training to guide people and families through a process to talk about and record their decisions about the end-of-life.
+I'm, also, certified as an Advance Care Planning Facilitator and Instructor, which means I've had training to guide people through a process to talk about and record their decisions about the end-of-life.
+I am a member of C-TAC, The Coalition to Transform Advanced Care.

 I use my training in Conflict Resolution and Mediation to work